 - 1. Promote the use of sustainable travel and transport. - 2.
-Make suitable travel arrangements for eligible children.
+Make suitable travel arrangements for eligible children. - 3.
+To exercise discretionary power to arrange travel for other children.

 2.1 The duty to promote the use of sustainable travel and transport